Equivariant Morse theory on Vietoris-Rips complexes & universal spaces for proper actions

-In this section, we introduce an equivariant version of the main definitions and results of Bestvina--Brady discrete Morse theory.
+For the applications to Vietoris--Rips complexes in the next section, this result is the only Morse-theoretic input that we need.
+The experts on Bestvina--Brady discrete Morse theory may wish to skip the remainder of this section---the takeaway is that the main arguments of \cite{bestvina97}*{in particular Lemmas~2.3 and~2.5} can be carried through equivariantly.
+(The level of generality in this section is also greater than what is needed in the next.
+However, the authors believe that the benefits of following~\cite{bestvina97} outweigh the costs: essentially, only \autoref{lexi} could be avoided by adopting a Morse-theoretic setup more tailored to Vietoris--Rips complexes.)

+For the nonexperts, we proceed to spell out all details---not only for the sake of a complete and self-contained exposition, but also because we found that checking the equivariance of the constructions required us to make explicit some subtle details that are only implicit in~\cite{bestvina97}.

 We formulate all definitions in the presence of an action of a discrete group $G$.
 We do it in such a way that, when the action (or the group) is trivial, we recover the usual nonequivariant definitions from~\cite{bestvina97}.

 \begin{definition}[affine $G$-CW complexes] An \emph{affine $G$-CW complex} is a $G$-CW complex~$Y$ with a chosen CW structure satisfying the following conditions: \begin{enumerate}[label=(\arabic*), start=0] \item $Y$ is a regular CW complex, i.e., characteristic maps are homeomorphisms. \item Each (closed) cell~$e$ of~$Y$ has a chosen characteristic map $\MOR{\chi_e}{C_e}{e}$ with $C_e$ a convex polyhedron in some euclidean space~$\R^{n_e}$.
 An \emph{admissible} characteristic map for~$e$ is any composite $C\TO[\alpha] C_e\TO[\chi_e] e$, where $C$ is a convex polyhedron in some~$\R^{m}$ and $\alpha$ is an affine homeomorphism, i.e., a homeomorphism $C\TO C_e$ induced by restricting an affine map~$\R^{m}\TO \R^{n_e}$. \item For each cell~$e$, the restriction of~$\chi_e$ to any face of~$C_e$ is an admissible characteristic map for some face~$e'$ of~$e$. \item For each cell~$e$ and each~$g\in G$, $g\circ\chi_e$ is an admissible characteristic map for~$g\cdot e$. \end{enumerate} \end{definition}